zalenix/portaldocs/portal-sdk/templates/top-extensions-browse.md

-# Building browse experiences
+# Browse

-The Favorites in the left nav and the Browse menu are the primary ways to launch tools and services within the portal.
+The Favorites in the left nav and the 'All services' menu are the primary ways to launch tools and services within the portal.
 The default favorites are determined by C+E leadership based on the highest grossing services with the most engaged customers.
-New services will start in the Browse menu and, based on those metrics or the number of favorites surpasses other defaults, the list can be updated.
+New services will start in the 'All services' menu and, based on those metrics or the number of favorites surpasses other defaults, the list can be updated.

+## Building browse experiences

 There are 2 ways you can be surfaced in Browse:

 1. [Browse](#building-browse-experiences-browse-for-arm-resources) for ARM resources
 1. [Custom blade](#building-browse-experiences-custom-blade) if you have a single instance and not a list of resources

-## Browse for ARM resources
+### Browse for ARM resources

 ARM Browse automatically queries ARM for resources of a specific type and displays them in a paged grid.